irrdnet/irrd/docs/users/database-changes.rst

 * Include an ASN prefix in the name of your set, e.g. ``AS65537:AS-EXAMPLE`` being valid, but ``AS-EXAMPLE`` being invalid.
-* Pass authentication for the corresponding `aut-num`, e.g. AS65537 in the last example, skipping this check if the `aut-num` does not exist.
+* Pass authentication for the corresponding `aut-num`, e.g. AS65537 in the example, skipping this check if the `aut-num` does not exist.
-* Pass authentication for the corresponding `aut-num`, e.g. AS65537 in the last example, failing this check if the `aut-num` does not exist.
+* Pass authentication for the corresponding `aut-num`, e.g. AS65537 in the example, failing this check if the `aut-num` does not exist.

 These requirements do not apply when you change or delete existing objects.
 When looking for corresponding `aut-num` objects,